dobromir-hristov/vuecommunity/docs/guide/learning/how-to-learn-vue.md

 A default install of Laravel [has everything you need](https://laravel.com/docs/frontend#writing-vue-components) to begin enhancing your server-rendered (Blade) templates with Vue components.
 No setup necessary.

-###### Compiling assets
+##### Laravel Mix

-[Laravel Mix](https://laravel.com/docs/mix)--a fluid API on top of Webpack which is also provided by default--will take much of the pain out of asset compiling for you.
+[Laravel Mix](https://laravel.com/docs/mix)--a fluid API on top of Webpack, which also comes in the box--will take much of the pain out of asset compiling for you, so you can focus on authoring your Vue components.

-You simply need to run `npm run watch` and then you can get straight to work on writing your Vue components!

 ##### Widespread community adoption